yonas-fsaha/qr-code-component-main/README.md

 ## Building your project

-Feel free to use any workflow that you feel comfortable with.
+Feel free to use any workflow that